Environmental Endowment for New Jersey, Inc.

 Future City Inc., Elizabeth, New Jersey - $7,000

-Continued support to continue to educate and raise awareness of multi-lingual residents for personal actions regarding clean water issues and helping them make connection between polluted water and their behaviors, the environment, and its impacts on their quality of life including utilizing bilingual Citi Clean Water Science Advocates within the Arthur Kill Blueway to conduct an intensive, culturally relevant clean water public advocacy and education campaign.
+Future City’s Clean Water Science Advocates (CWSA) will continue to educate and raise multilingual residents’ awareness for personal actions regarding clean water issues helping them make the connection between polluted water and their behaviors, the environment, and its impact on their quality of life.
+This includes utilizing CWSA’s withing the Arthur Kill Blueway to conduct an intensive, culturally relevant clean water public advocacy and education campaign inclusive of the Elizabeth area.

 Musconetcong Watershed Association, Asbury, New Jersey – $14,000